aisingapore/TagUI/src/media/RPA Workshop.md

 ./tagui samples/1_yahoo
 ```

-Now try the same workflow with Chrome browser by putting chrome as option (eg tagui samples\1_yahoo chrome).
+Now, you can try the same automation script with Chrome browser by putting chrome as option by entering `tagui samples\1_yahoo chrome`.
 The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.
 TagUI can also be run from desktop icons, scheduled tasks, or REST API calls.

 <details>
   <summary>